Chuck Jones: Career

 Warner Bros.
+Cartoons

 Jones joined Leon Schlesinger Productions, the independent studio that produced Looney Tunes and Merrie Melodies for Warner Bros., in 1933 as an assistant animator.
 In 1935 he was promoted to animator and assigned to work with a new Schlesinger director, Tex Avery.
 There was no room for the new Avery unit in Schlesinger's small studio, so Avery, Jones, and fellow animators Bob Clampett, Virgil Ross, and Sid Sutherland were moved into a small adjacent building they dubbed "Termite Terrace".
-When Clampett was promoted to director in 1937, Jones was assigned to his unit; the Clampett unit was briefly assigned to work with Jones's old employer, Ub Iwerks, when Iwerks subcontracted four cartoons to Schlesinger in 1937.
-Jones became a director (or "supervisor", the original title for an animation director in the studio) himself in 1938 when Frank Tashlin left the studio.
-The following year Jones created his first major character, Sniffles, a cute Disney-style mouse, who went on to star in twelve Warner Bros. cartoons.
+In 1937, Jones' old boss Ub Iwerks was subcontracted to produce several Looney Tunes shorts for Schlesinger, with Clampett and Jones brought in to assist him.
+Iwerks completed only two shorts before he left, with Clampett taking his position soon after.
+Jones worked alongside Clampett as an animator and an uncredited co-director (or "supervisor", the original title for an animation director in the studio) before becoming a main director himself in 1938 when Frank Tashlin left the studio, a position that was initially offered to animator Robert McKimson.
+The following year, Jones created his first major character, Sniffles, a cute Disney-style mouse, who went on to star in twelve Warner Bros. cartoons.

-Jones initially struggled in terms of his directorial style.
-Unlike the other directors in the studio, Jones wanted to make cartoons that would rival the quality and design to that of ones made by Walt Disney Production.
-As a result, his cartoons suffered from sluggish pacing and a lack of clever gags, with Jones himself later admitting that his early conception of timing and dialog was "formed by watching the action in the La Brea Tar Pits".
-Schlesinger and the studio heads were unsatisfied with his work and demanded that he make cartoons that were more funny.
-He responded by creating the 1942 short The Draft Horse.
-The cartoon that was generally considered his turning point was The Dover Boys.
-Released the same year, it noticeably featured quickly-timed gags and extensive use of limited animation.
+Jones initially struggled in with his directorial style in his formative years.
+Unlike the other directors in the studio, Jones wanted to make cartoons that would rival the quality and tone to that of ones made by Walt Disney Productions.
+However, his cartoons suffered from sluggish pacing and confusing gags, with Jones himself later describing his early conception of timing and dialog to have been "formed by watching the action in the La Brea Tar Pits".
+Schlesinger and the studio heads were unsatisfied with his Disney-esque style and demanded him make cartoons that were more funny.
+Jones began to change of directorial style starting with the 1942 short The Draft Horse, but the cartoon that was generally considered his true turning point was The Dover Boys later that year.
+The short became highly-regarded in recent years for its quick-timed gags and extensive use of limited animation.
 Despite this, Schlesinger and the studios heads were still dissatisfied and begun the process to fire him, but they were unable to find a replacement due to a labor shortage stemming from World War II, so Jones kept his position.